 - Stone, P. (1998).
 Layered Learning in Multi-Agent Systems.
 (Doctoral dissertation).
 School of Computer Science Carnegie Mellon University, Pittsburgh.

 While it is specifically a method of performance and capabilities improvement, ‘coaching’ is used here to describe also an entire approach to improving performance competencies which also includes related methods such as counselling and mentoring.
-As an approach coaching represents ‘one-on-one’ processes providing customised, tailored support to improve performance and capabilities of the practitioner.
-It is an interactive, ‘future-focused’ process which supports the practitioner’s potential and enables them to improve capabilities and maximise performance.
-In peacebuilding and prevention coaching is increasingly used to enhance capabilities and performance in the field, including: for senior mission leadership; to support mediators in mediation processes; to assist conflict parties in negotiations; and to assist leadership in high-level organisational and mission implementation challenges.
+As an approach, coaching represents ‘one-on-one’ processes providing customised, tailored support to improve performance and capabilities of the practitioner.
+It is an interactive, ‘future-focused’ process which supports the practitioners' potential and enables them to improve capabilities and maximise performance.
+In peacebuilding and prevention, coaching is increasingly used to enhance capabilities and performance in the field, including: for senior mission leadership; to support mediators in mediation processes; to assist conflict parties in negotiations; and to assist leadership in high-level organisational and mission implementation challenges.
 There is significant potential for the further expansion and use of coaching in CPPB including to improve results of training and as an instrument to substantially enhance practitioner and mission performance and capabilities in the field.

 Coaching as an approach to improving capabilities and performance is widely practised in sports, business, psychotherapy, counselling, life improvement and organisational development.
-Beginning with the early 2000s it has gradually been being introduced into CPPB from two directions: i. facilitation of organisational change and executive performance and ii. support to senior leadership and practitioners in the field.
+Beginning with the early 2000s it has gradually beenintroduced into CPPB from two directions: i. facilitation of organisational change and executive performance and ii. support to senior leadership and practitioners in the field.
 In organisational change and executive performance, large missions and organisations have at times used coaching to support executives / senior staff in addressing issues of mission performance and organisational or institutional development.
 In support to senior leadership and practitioners, coaching is increasingly used to assist senior leadership of conflict parties as well as mediation and negotiating teams and mediators to assist them in working through conflict situations and handling mediation processes.
 Coaching as an approach to performance improvement and capacity building has particular relevance for the CPPB field.
 As personnel often operate in highly challenging, fluid contexts working to achieve difficult goals under sometimes complex and stressful contexts, coaching can provide a tailored, targeted approach to assisting practitioners, senior leadership and parties in conflict to more effectively address the issues and challenges they face.
-Drawing from experiences in sports coaching, business, counselling and life improvement, coaching may also help to address many of the gaps in performance training is not able to.
+Drawing from experiences in sports coaching, business, counselling and life improvement, coaching may also help to address many of the gaps that performance training is not able to do.

 Coaching is significantly different than training.
 It is usually a one-on-one process though it can also be provided to small groups where practitioners/participants are facing similar roles, issues, contexts, challengers or objectives.
 It is traditionally delivered in situ in the work context or processes in which the client / practitioner is engaged.
 The aim of coaching is not necessarily to ‘transfer’ or elicit pre-established skills and competencies, but to enhance a practitioner’s capability to address a specific task or improve performance on a specific goal or process.
 Practitioners are seen as capable, creative individuals with experience.
 The task of the coach is to assist them to bring their best to the situation and master skills and approaches needed for the moment.
 Coaching involves providing a listening space, assisting with feedback, helping practitioners ‘work through’ their logic and approach to specific issues, assisting reflective practice, and facilitating self-directed learning.
 Coaching is normally delivered ‘face-to-face’ through in person direct interactions.
 In recent years, however, an entire field of online coaching through skype and other interactive platforms which allow for direct video conferencing and ‘face-to-face’ communications online has developed.